altumguides/altumguides.github.io/index.md

 	  - Images with very poor quality or the subject is too far away.
   - Generally speaking, if you can recognize the main identity in the image then you don't want to mark it.
 # Things to keep in mind
-  - Remember the index
+  - Remember the index number

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODg2NjA5MTU3XX0=
+eyJoaXN0b3J5IjpbMTgwOTA1ODQ2MF19
 -->